-In contrast to the inter-cluster interference-free design mentioned in the last subsection, we introduce another cluster-based MIMO-NOMA design, which was proposed in [9].
-This design allows the existence of inter-cluster interference and applies the so-called decoding scaling weight for increasing the strength of the desired signals.
-We consider Fig. 3a as our example, and in contrast to the random clustering in [7, 8], the user clustering in [9]follows specific techniques for making the channel gains of users more distinctive.
+Fig. 3: Cluster based structure of multiple-antenna aided NOMA of inter-cluster interference and applies the so-called decoding scaling weight for increasing the strength of the desired signals.
+We consider Fig. 3(a) as our example, and in contrast to the random clustering in [7, 8], the user clustering in [9] follows specific techniques for making the channel gains of users more distinctive.
 The users within a specific cluster are sorted according to their equivalent normalized channel gain.
-As a result, the user experiencing the highest channel gain is the cluster head, capable of completely cancelling all intra-cluster interference by invoking SIC.
+As a result, the user experiencing the highest channel gain is the cluster-head, is capable of completely canceling all intra-cluster interference by invoking SIC.
 The key idea behind this detection approach is that the BS has to send the decoding scaling weight to the users prior to the data transmission process.
-The inter-cluster interference can be efficiently suppressed by exploiting the fact that all cluster users except for the cluster head will estimate their own equivalent cluster channels.
+The inter-cluster interference can be efficiently suppressed by exploiting the fact that all cluster users except for the cluster-head will estimate their own equivalent cluster channels.